cesartalves/ruby_metaprogramming_as_spec/README.md

-# ruby_study_repo
+# RUBY STUDY REPOSITORY
 repository for studying advanced ruby concepts such as metaprogramming and such

+- use code instead of text to explain myself

 ## RSpec guided

-bundle install, then rpsec -fd (format documentation) to see it pretty
+-  bundle install, then rpsec -fd (format documentation)

 ## 1 understanding the Object model